-Once comments on the draft Programmatic Agreement are received, USACE plans to address the comments and send around a final version of the Programmatic Agreement to be signed and executed before the Final Feasibility Report and Environmental Assessment are released for public review.
+The recommended plan for the HDCI project required the Programmatic Agreement to be signed and executed before the Final Feasibility Report and Environmental Assessment are released for public review.
 Future survey work to identify and evaluate cultural resources in the area of potential effect will be carried out after the Programmatic Agreement is executed following the stipulations laid out in the agreement.

-7.11: Resource Conservation and Recovery Act, as amended, 42 U.S.C.
+7.12: Resource Conservation and Recovery Act, as amended, 42 U.S.C.
 6901 et seq.